Chelsea Stephens

 About

 Chelsea Stephens has a long time love and appreciation for the performing arts, with experience in on-stage acting, singing and voice over.
 Her love for reading books and the pursuit of the story led her to narration.
-With over 250 audiobooks, she enjoys unfolding characters and bringing listeners into new worlds.
-Chelsea is an experienced voice actor with a talent for mystery, fantasy and romance novels.
+Audie nominated and with over 350 audiobooks, she enjoys unfolding characters and bringing listeners into new worlds.
+With over 7 years in the industry, Chelsea is an experienced voice actor with a talent for telling queer stories, mysteries, fantasy and romance novels (performed as Avery Reid).

 Floodpath Audiobook cover